ctnava/rxtechnotes/5_settings.md

 - 🛍️ Prescription bags for pickups and deliveries

 > 🔁 Supplies should be checked at the **start and end of each shift** or according to pharmacy policy.

+🚮 **Waste Management**

+Proper waste handling ensures patient privacy and environmental responsibility.

+- 🗑️ **Regular Trash**: Must be removed daily or per facility policy
+- ♻️ **Drug Bottles**: Empty stock bottles are often separated for recycling
+- 🔐 **Protected Health Information (PHI)** (also called **DPI**, or "data protected information") must be:
+  - Placed in secure bins labeled for shredding
+  - Picked up and destroyed by a contracted vendor that complies with HIPAA (1996)

+> ⚖️ Mishandling PHI is a serious HIPAA violation and can result in fines or disciplinary action.

 ## 🏥 Hospital Pharmacies